incogneato/fanmapper/README.md

-fabawag is a final project by Gvir Aviv, Bill Bonnefil, Michael Casey, and Brian Lee.
+fabawag is a final project by a group in the 2012 fall cohort of Dev Bootcamp: Gvir Aviv, Bill Bonnefil, Michael Casey, and Brian Lee.

 This app attempts to help sports fans in new cities find a bar with a certain affiliation to a team and/or is showing a game.